 The West Virginia Dental Association is dentistry’s advocate in the West Virginia Legislature and Untied States Congress, lobbying legislators to pass laws of interest to the dental profession and dental care.
 WVDA also advocates for the profession before various state government agencies.
 The Executive Council is the policy-making body of the Association, establishing policy for its members to support and enforce.

-“I am honored to serve as the 111th President of WVDA.
+“I am honored to serve as President of WVDA.
 Being a member of organized dentistry has been a rewarding experience for me.
 I have made many new friends and developed professional relationships with dentists throughout our country while serving in various offices.
 I am very appreciative of the support and confidence you have given me to serve you during the coming year.
 I request your advice on issues we face during my service, and ask that you contact me if you have concerns about our profession.

 “I want our association to grow with new members and continue to improve on services we offer.
 We need to continue our political activities at our capitol in Charleston as well as in Washington, D.C.
 Finally, we must be mindful of the need to improve our professional skills so we can provide the best of services and care to our patients. “

 Chris Smith, DDS